percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 - [EVEREST-396](https://perconadev.atlassian.net/browse/EVEREST-396) - You can now add monitoring instances without verifying the TLS certificates.

-- [EVEREST-895](https://perconadev.atlassian.net/browse/EVEREST-895) - You can now add backup storage without verifying the TLS certificates.

 - [EVEREST-964](https://perconadev.atlassian.net/browse/EVEREST-964) - Starting with Percona Everest 0.10.0, we have introduced a new feature called **API rate limiting**.
 With this you can set a threshold for the number of requests your API can receive within a specific period.

+- [EVEREST-935](https://perconadev.atlassian.net/browse/EVEREST-935) - Previously, the **cancel** button was disabled while editing anything in the wizard.
+This button is now enabled.

+- [EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) - We have updated all the labels on the buttons to sentence case for consistency.

+- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) - Restoring a database using PITR now includes a backup storage name.

+### Backups

+- [EVEREST-895](https://perconadev.atlassian.net/browse/EVEREST-895) - You can now add backup storage without verifying the TLS certificates.

 - [EVEREST-919](https://perconadev.atlassian.net/browse/EVEREST-919) - You can now access backup storages with [path-style URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access).

-- [EVEREST-668](https://perconadev.atlassian.net/browse/EVEREST-668) - We have introduced Retention copies for create backup schedules.
+- [EVEREST-668](https://perconadev.atlassian.net/browse/EVEREST-668) - We have introduced Retention copies while creating backup schedules.
 Retention copies refer to the number of backup instances that should be kept.

-- [EVEREST-935](https://perconadev.atlassian.net/browse/EVEREST-935) - Previously, the **cancel** button was disabled while editing anything in the wizard.
-This button is now enabled.

 - [EVEREST-819](https://perconadev.atlassian.net/browse/EVEREST-819) - Due to the current limitation of PostgreSQL, you can only create up to 3 schedules.
 To avoid confusion, we have added a tooltip that states this limitation.

 - [EVEREST-911](https://perconadev.atlassian.net/browse/EVEREST-911) - We added a new column to the database view displaying the time of the last backup.

 - [EVEREST-912](https://perconadev.atlassian.net/browse/EVEREST-912) - We have added an icon and tooltip to the backups column.

-- [EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) - We have updated all the labels on the buttons to sentence case for consistency.

-- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) - Restoring a database using PITR now includes a backup storage name.

 ## Bugs fixed